 St. Valentine Cross

 Like Christmas, Valentine's Day is another cause for greeting card companies to rub their hands with glee.
 According to the Greeting Card Association, Valentine gifts generated an estimated $13.7 billion in revenue in 2006 in the US and an estimated one billion valentine cards are sent each year.
-These cards invariably feature one or two hearts, and when these are combined with a cross, the hearts assume the meaning that the couples' love is based on their Christian faith.
+These cards almost invariably feature one or two hearts, and when these are combined with a cross, the hearts assume the meaning that the couples' love is based on their Christian faith.

 Why February 14th?